Medical Image Segmentation Using Deep Learning: A Survey

-\emph{Transfer learning:} There are many ways of medical imaging and the process is usually accompanied by a lot of noise.
-Moreover, the number of medical images with labels is often limited.
-Medical image segmentation using pre-trained deep learning models on normal images is a worthy direction for future research.
+Medical imaging is usually accompanied by severe noise interference.
+Moreover, the data annotation of medical images is often more expensive than natural images.
+Therefore, medical image segmentation based on pre-trained deep learning models on natural images is a worthy direction for future research.

-\emph{Model interpretability:} By studying key designs that can raise model performance, we can analyze reasons and implications of the performance improvement to guide network design.

-\emph{Pre-processing and Post-processing:} Data preprocessing can improve data quality to help neural network learn better features while the operation of post-processing can improve segmentation results depending on prior knowledge.
+In addition, transfer learning is an important way to achieve weakly supervised medical image segmentation.
+In fact, transfer learning is the use of existing knowledge to learn new knowledge, and it focuses on finding similarities between existing knowledge and new knowledge.
+Since most data or tasks are correlated, transfer learning allows us to share the model parameters (or knowledge learned by the model) with the new model in a way that speeds up the efficiency of model learning.
+Thus, transfer learning can solve the problem of insufficient labelling data.